vtexdocs/help-center-content/docs/en/tutorials/Promotions & taxes/Promotions/regular-promotion.md

       - **Frequency**: A selection of the frequency of subscription orders - weekly, monthly and yearly.
       - **Cycle number**: A selection of the subscription cycles that will be included in the promotion.
 This option is unlocked only if **Recurring orders** is selected.

-- **Apply the discount even if the user is not logged in?:** This field is available when the field **Only on the first buy**; is selected.
-If this field is selected, the promotion will apply even if the consumer has not entered their email and password.
-If it is not selected, the promotion will only apply if the customer is browsing while logged in with the previously added email and password.
+- **Apply the discount even if the user is not logged in?:** this field becomes available when the **First purchase only** option is selected.
+When this option is enabled, the promotion will be applied to the customer even if they haven't entered their email and password.
+However, the discount will be applied as soon as the shopper is identified, without the need for them to be logged in.
+If the option is unchecked, the promotion will only be applied if the customer logs in with a previously registered email and password.

 ## 4. Restrictions and limitations of use